 Professional Development: Educators are invited to attend Metric Program technical training and professional development courses.
 Explore the Calendar of Events to identify currently scheduled learning sessions, typically designed for 90-minute time blocks (or less).

 Metric rulers are available from many retail vendors, which can be identified by using search terms such as "metric rule," "meter stick," or "metric stick."
 Printable rulers such as the centimeter Color-square rules, can be color printed on to overhead transparency sheets to make inexpensive metric rulers.
 You may also be interested in similar printable teaching aids that create a liter cube or a cubic decimeter box, which are easily constructed using cardstock.

-Metric system (SI) knowledge, skills, and abilities are critical education element and measurement science is essential for Science, Mathematics, Engineering, and Mathematics (STEM) careers.
-Learn more about U.S. professional education organization position on teaching the SI.
+National Position Statements and Resolutions.
+Metric system (SI) knowledge, skills, and abilities are critical education elements and measurement science is essential for Science, Technology, Engineering, and Mathematics (STEM) careers.
+Learn more about U.S. professional education organization positions on teaching the SI with these examples.

 Learning the SI?
 Keep common SI symbols and conversion factors on your desk.
 Using card stock paper, print out the easy to construct three-dimensional NIST metric pyramid!
 The pyramid has a list of the metric symbols, and conversion factors for area, temperature, length, and mass.(Great for students and teachers alike)

 A sheet of printable activity cards that the children can imprint with their name, height, and weight in metric units.
 Print the one page template on Tabloid/Ledger paper (431.8 x 279.4 mm or 11 in x 17 in) in the needed quantity.
 Use the indicated crop lines to cut the individual cards.
 Caution: The ruler edge will not be accurate if other paper sizes are used.